Toilets of World Leaders:

 After the war he served as the commander of NATO, and in 1952 and 1956 he was elected to two terms as President of the U.S.A.

-At right is the private lavatory within the Presidential stateroom area on board the Columbine III, a Lockheed Super Constellation providing the U.S. President true nonstop intercontinental travel ability for the first time.
+Above is the private lavatory within the Presidential stateroom area on board the Columbine III, a Lockheed Super Constellation providing the U.S. President true nonstop intercontinental travel ability for the first time.
 The dedicated page also shows the general purpose lavatory used by his staff and the aircraft crew, as well as views of the aircraft's exterior as seen at the WPAFB museum.

 Robert F Kennedy's Water Fluoridation System